Triumph V8: Potential other uses

 Triumph originally intended their V8 to be used across their range, which was the reason for the company's willingness to fund the engine's high development costs.
 Plans were made to create a 'Triumph 3000' by fitting the engine into the 2000 saloon, but these plans were halted when Rover joined Triumph in the Leyland grouping as the resulting car would have been a direct competitor for the Rover 'P6' 3500.
 Triumph also tried to sell the engine to the Morgan Motor Company but that company chose the Rover V8 as well.
-Saab tested the V8 in the Saab 99 mainly for US markets but the oil crisis in 1973 finally caused cancellation of the project in favour of turbocharging.
+It is believed that Saab tested the V8 for the Saab 99 mainly for US markets but the oil crisis in 1973 finally caused cancellation of the project in favour of turbocharging, and no documents of the project nor any prototypes have survived.
 The result was the V8 remained unique to the Stag.